Last modified: 1 April 2022

 It is possible to use our website without providing personal data.
-However, it may be necessary to process personal data if you want to make use of specific services offered by our company via the website.
+However, it may be necessary to process personal data if you want to make use of specific services or other communication channels offered by our company via the website.
 If it is necessary to process personal data and there is no legal framework upon which to base this processing (e.g. a contractual agreement), we will ask for your consent.

 In doing so, we will inform you of the following: what personal information of yours we collect, how we use it and how you can withdraw your consent to your data's usage.

 Who is responsible for collecting and processing data?

 DB Station&Service AG is the party responsible for collecting and processing your data.

 The appointed data protection officer ist Dr. Marein Mueller.

 If you have any questions, comments and/or criticism in connection with www.bahnhof.de, please contact the following address: